calliope-project/calliope/doc/user/troubleshooting.rst

   More detail on this is in the `official Gurobi documentation <https://www.gurobi.com/documentation/current/refman/solving_a_model2.html>`_.

-To deal with numerically unstable models, try setting :yaml:`run.solver_options.Presolve: 0`, as large numeric ranges can cause the pre-solver to generate an `infeasible or numerically unstable model <https://www.gurobi.com/documentation/current/refman/numerics_why_scaling_and_g.html>`_.
+To deal with numerically unstable models, try setting :yaml:`config.solve.solver_options: {Presolve: 0}`, as large numeric ranges can cause the pre-solver to generate an `infeasible or numerically unstable model <https://www.gurobi.com/documentation/current/refman/numerics_why_scaling_and_g.html>`_.
 The `Gurobi Guidelines for Numerical Issues <https://www.gurobi.com/documentation/current/refman/numerics_gurobi_guidelines.html>`_ give detailed guidance for strategies to address numerically difficult optimisation problems.

 Using the CPLEX solver
 ^^^^^^^^^^^^^^^^^^^^^^

 There are two ways to understand infeasibility when using the CPLEX solver, the first is quick and the second is more involved:

-1. Save solver logs for your model (:yaml:`run.save_logs: path/to/log_directory`).
+1. Save solver logs for your model (:yaml:`config.solve.save_logs: path/to/log_directory`).
 In the directory, open the file ending in '.cplex.log' to see the CPLEX solver report.
 If the model is infeasible or unbounded, the offending constraint will be identified (e.g. "`SOLVER: Infeasible variable = slack c_u_flow_out_max_constraint(region1_2__csp__power_2005_01_01_07_00_00)_`").
 This may be enough to understand why the model is failing, if not...

 2. Open the LP file in CPLEX interactive (run `cplex` in the command line to invoke a CPLEX interactive session).
 The LP file for the problem ends with '.lp' in the log folder (`read path/to/file.lp`).
 Once loaded, you can try relaxing variables / constraints to see if the problem can be solved with relaxation (`FeasOpt`).
 You can also identify conflicting constraints (`tools conflict`) and print those constraints directly (`display conflict all`).
 There are many more commands available to analyse individual constraints and variables in the `Official CPLEX documentation <https://www.ibm.com/docs/en/icos/22.1.0?topic=cplex-infeasibility-unboundedness>`_.

-Similar to Gurobi, numerically unstable models may lead to unexpected infeasibility, so you can try :yaml:`run.solver_options.preprocessing_presolve: 0` or you can request CPLEX to more aggressively scale the problem itself using the `solver option <https://www.ibm.com/docs/en/icos/22.1.1?topic=parameters-scale-parameter>`_ ``read_scale: 1`` .
+Similar to Gurobi, numerically unstable models may lead to unexpected infeasibility, so you can try :yaml:`config.solve.solver_options: {preprocessing_presolve: 0}` or you can request CPLEX to more aggressively scale the problem itself using the `solver option <https://www.ibm.com/docs/en/icos/22.1.1?topic=parameters-scale-parameter>`_ ``read_scale: 1`` .
 The `CPLEX documentation page on numeric difficulties <https://www.ibm.com/docs/en/icos/22.1.1?topic=problems-numeric-difficulties>`_ goes into more detail on numeric instability.

 Rerunning a model